Scott Islands Marine National Wildlife Area: Geography

 The national wildlife area protects a large area of the Pacific Ocean and Queen Charlotte Sound surrounding Cape Scott and the Scott Islands.
 The islands themselves are already protected by the provincially-designated protected areas of Lanz and Cox Islands Provincial Park, Beresford Island Ecological Reserve, Sartine Island Ecological Reserve, and Anne Vallee Ecological Reserve.
-All fives islands span a distance of 11570.65 km2, the islands extend 10-46 km offshore of Cape Scott.
-Elevation ranges from an altitude of 312-112 m.
+All fives islands span a distance of 11570.65 km2, the islands extend 10–46 km offshore of Cape Scott.
+Elevation ranges from an altitude of 312–112 m.

 Cox Island has an area of 9.78 km2 and has an elevation of 312 m.
 Cox Island is the most eastern island of the five major Scott Islands.
 It has rugged, rocky shoreline with steep cliff faces and little to no vegetation.

 Lanz Island has an area of 7.64 km2 and an elevation of 212 m.
 Lanz Island is the second most eastern island and has similar geography to Cox Island, with the rugged shores and steep faces, only slightly smaller.

 Beresford Island is the smallest of the five with an area of 0.15 km2.
 The island is dome-shaped with rocky sides and attached rocks with pinnacle geology.

 Sartine Island has an area of 0.28 km2, with an elevation of 113 m.
 The island has three associated islets: Little Sartine, First Sealion Rocks, and Second Sealion Rocks.
 Sartine Island and the three islets all have steep, rocky cliffs with windswept shores.

 Triangle Island is the outermost island of the five.
 It has an area of 1.44 km2 and an elevation of 194 m.
 Off the western point of Triangle Island there is a second island that is connected and visible at low tides, called Puffin Rock.
 Puffin Rock is 600 m in length with a 100 m elevation.

 Indigenous peoples

-The Scott Islands Marine National Park resides on the unceded territories of the Tlatlasikwala, Quatsino, Owekeeno, Heiltsuk, and Kwiakiutl First Nations.
+The Scott Islands Marine National Park resides on the historic territories of the Tlatlasikwala, Quatsino, Owekeeno, Heiltsuk, and Kwiakiutl First Nations.
 This area was used as traditional fishing, hunting, spiritual grounds for many years for these First Nations.
 These islands and surrounding waters also hold cultural and spiritual significance to them.
 In 2011, SOURCES Archeological & Heritage Research Inc. conducted a Traditional Knowledge and Use study on the Scott Islands area.
 They discovered 38 ethno-historic and 14 archeological sites that reflect the cultural and spiritual history of the area for these First Peoples.

 The Marine National Park collaborates and consults with all First Nations having interest in the park including the Tlatlasikwala, Quatsino, Owekeeno, Heiltsuk, and Kwiakiutl First Nations.
 These collaborations work towards achieving mutually respectful resource and environmental management, planning, and stewardship for the park while upholding Indigenous Peoples rights, title, interest, and self-government in a respectful and understanding manner.